ansible/vscode-ansible/docs/development/main.md

-# Developing and debuging guide for the VS Code Ansible extension
+# Developing and debugging guide for the VS Code Ansible extension

-This documentation contains detailed informantion for getting started to understanding the project and developing the extension.
+This documentation contains detailed information for getting started to understanding the project and developing the extension.
 Additionally, it also covers a chapter mentioning some additional resources.

 ## Index